The Boat (Matisse)

 The Boat (French: Le Bateau) is a paper-cut from 1953 by Henri Matisse.
-The picture is composed from pieces of paper cut out of sheets painted with gouache, and was created during the last years of Matisse's life.
+The picture is composed from pieces of paper cut out of sheets painted with gouache and was created during the last years of Matisse's life.

 History

-Le Bateau caused a minor stir when the Museum of Modern Art, New York, which housed it, hung the work upside-down for 47 days in 1961 until Genevieve Habert, a stockbroker, noticed the mistake and notified a guard.
-Habert later informed The New York Times, which in turn notified Monroe Wheeler, the museum's art director.
+Le Bateau caused a minor stir when New York City's Museum of Modern Art, which housed it, accidentally hung the work upside-down for 47 days in 1961 until Genevieve Habert, a stockbroker, noticed the mistake and notified a guard.
+Habert later informed The New York Times, which in turn notified the museum's art director Monroe Wheeler.
 As a result, the artwork was rehung properly.
-An assistant curator blamed the confusion on a label on the verso posted the wrong way, as well as screw holes which implied it had been hung upside down before.
+An assistant curator blamed the confusion on a label on the verso posted the wrong way, as well as screw holes which implied that it had been hung upside down before.